HarshRajput5/Youtube_clone/README.md

 # Flutter Youtube Clone

-This application contain videos from youtube.
+This application contain videos of youtube.

 In this application I am used youtube API.